luizbgomide/sovereign/classes.md

 ## Class Ability: Masterful Expertise

 Once per turn, a Expert may reroll any non-combat skill check as an Instant action.
 This allows the Expert to make a roll and then immediately use this ability if the resulting total isn’t good enough to succeed.
 In cases where it matters, the better of the two rolls may be used.

-Note that the typical ten-minute dungeon exploration turn generally counts as a scene, allowing the Full Expert to use this ability every turn if they so wish.

 Partial Experts **do not** receive this ability.